2012–13 Sheffield Wednesday F.C. season: March

 Onto the weekend of 16 March, Sheffield Wednesday faced top of the league Cardiff City at home, this was the last game of the run where Wednesday faced five of the top six teams in the league, it was also the last game before the international break.
 The first half only had very few minor incidents, with the only one noteworthy of was when Leroy Lita looked like he could have been obstructed in the box and had claims for a penalty turned down.
 As the game looked to go in as a goalless draw at the break, a corner by Cardiff was punched out by Kirkland and Don Cowie fired a shot towards goal that could not quite be stopped by David Prutton on the line, as the ball trickled into the net.
 Cardiff City went luckily into the break a goal up.
 The majority of the second half was similar to the first with only very few minor chances.
 However, with twenty-minutes in, a free-kick from Cardiff saw Matthew Connolly score from a free-header, somehow giving Cardiff City a 0–2 lead.
 After this Sheffield Wednesday had better chances to score as Miguel Llera had two free-kicks saved by the opposition keeper and Leroy Lita had a goal disallowed for offside, while also a shot cleared off line after Anthony Gardner's header could not find the net.
 The game finished and it was not particularly the result that saddened the fans but the results elsewhere and the league table.
 All the teams around Sheffield Wednesday (apart from Bristol City as they played Wolves) won, this being Millwall, Huddersfield Town, Barnsley, Peterborough United, Ipswich Town, Birmingham City, and Wolves.
 This left Sheffield Wednesday just one-point and place above the relegation zone with two massive games coming up, against Barnsley and Bristol City.

-As the 2-week international break was in progress, there was some very bad news for Sheffield Wednesday, as it was confirmed that the groin injury Michail Antonio had picked up against Cardiff City at the weekend, meant that Michail Antonio would be out for the rest of the season.
-Michail Antonio is well in the lead as the club's top goalscorer and even further ahead with assists this season, as he has nine.
-This very bad news came at probably the most pivotal point of the season for Sheffield Wednesday as with just over a month to go before the end of the season the club are just one point and place above the relegation zone, and games such as Barnsley, Bristol City, and Peterborough United all still to come.
+As the 2-week international break progressed, it was confirmed that the groin injury that Michail Antonio had picked up against Cardiff City was worse than initially assessed, ruling him out for the rest of the season.
+Unfortunately, this meant that Sheffield Wednesday would have to finish the last month of relegation battle without their top goalscorer and assist leader.
+With just over a month to go before the end of the season, the club are just one point and one place above the relegation zone, with games against Barnsley, Bristol City, and Peterborough United still to come.